jbpetkun/jbpetkun.github.io/index.md

 layout: frontpage
 title: Jon Petkun
 description: Jon Petkun is a JD candidate at Yale University and a PhD candidate in economics at MIT.
-keywords: Jon, Petkun, judges, judging
+keywords: Jon, Jonathan, Petkun, academic, website
 ---

 Hi!
 I am a JD candidate at Yale Law School and a PhD candidate in economics at MIT.
 Before grad school I served as an officer in the U.S. Marine Corps.
-My economics research is in the field of public economics, and much of my legal research is in the field of empirical civil procedure.
+My economics research is in the field of public economics, and my current legal research includes topics in empirical civil procedure and employment law.
 I am broadly interested in the legal and economic organization of large public institutions (especially the U.S. military and state and federal courts in the U.S.).

 [curriculum vitae ![CV as pdf]({{ BASE_PATH }}/pages/icons16/pdf-icon.png)]({{ BASE_PATH }}/assets/CV.pdf)<br/>